anonymousException/renpy-translator/README.md

 - Support **108** kinds of language , you can view the [support source](https://github.com/anonymousException/renpy-translator/blob/main/src/source.rst?plain=1) and the [support target](https://github.com/anonymousException/renpy-translator/blob/main/src/target.rst?plain=1)
 - Support **remain the original words as comments** after translation
 - Support **real-time log output** , you can check the progress about the translation
+- Support **local-proxy** , if you can not access google , you can use a vpn tool like v2ray and set local proxy
 - Based on Google Translation from [pygtrans](https://github.com/foyoux/pygtrans/tree/main)

 ------